-All hearings will be conducted in a live hearing format which means all parties and the decision-maker may be physically present in the same geographic location, or at the request of either party or the University, the parties may be located in separate rooms with technology enabling the decision-maker and parties to simultaneously see and hear the party or the witness answering questions.
+All hearings will be conducted in a live hearing format which means all parties and the decision-makers may be physically present in the same geographic location, or at the request of either party or the University, the parties may be located in separate rooms with technology-enabling the decision-makers and parties to simultaneously see and hear the party or the witness answering questions.

-At the hearing, the decision-maker is responsible for maintaining an orderly, fair, impartial, and respectful hearing.
-Participants at a live hearing are expected to abide by the Decision-maker's directions and determinations, maintain civility, and avoid emotional outbursts and raised voices.
-The Decision-Maker has broad authority to respond to disruptive or harassing behaviors, including taking a break in the hearing, the length of which will be determined by the Decision-maker.
-Additionally, the Decision-maker may exclude any offending person.
+At the hearing, the decision-makers is responsible for maintaining an orderly, fair, impartial, and respectful hearing.
+Participants at a live hearing are expected to abide by the decision-maker's directions and determinations, maintain civility, and avoid emotional outbursts and raised voices.
+The decision-makers have broad authority to respond to disruptive or harassing behaviors, including taking a break in the hearing, the length of which will be determined by the decision-makers.
+Additionally, the decision-makers may exclude any offending person.